Craven Museum & Gallery: Exhibitions

 The gallery, which is located next to the Skipton Tourist Information Centre, puts on a variety of exhibitions.
 Past exhibitions include the 800th anniversary Magna Carta exhibition, SELFA Champions! exhibit, and Bike, Legs, Action!.
 This is an exhibition about the Tour De France and its arrival to Yorkshire.
 The gallery is also home to recurring exhibitions like Craven Open, which displays the work of local artists, and Yarndale, a yearly festival in Skipton about all things Yarn related.

 In 2014, the museum temporarily loaned its Shakespeare first folio to the Yorkshire Museum in exchange for two Iron Age gold bracelets dating from around 100 BC.
 The bracelets are the oldest example of gold found in Yorkshire.

 Visitor information

-Craven Museum & Gallery is inside the Town Hall which is located on Skipton High Street.
-It is approximately a five-minute walk from Skipton bus station and a twenty-minute walk from Skipton railway station.
+Craven Museum & Gallery is inside Skipton Town Hall, which is located on Skipton High Street.
+It is approximately a five-minute walk away from the Skipton bus station and a twenty-minute walk from the Skipton railway station.

+Awards

+The museum has been the recipient of prestigious awards including the Kids in Museums Family Friendly Museum and Best Accessible Museum 2023 awards.
+In addition, Craven Museum was one of five Museums shortlisted for the Art Fund Museum of the Year 2024 award.